 Also, they invested money to create the West Gallatin Irrigation Company, which purchased 28,000 Northern Pacific grant lands.

-The town of Manhattan, 10 miles west of Belgrade, MT and 12 miles east of Three Forks, MT, was platted with the malting industry in mind and included grain elevators and a malting house.
+The town of Manhattan, 10 miles west of Belgrade, MT and 12 miles east of Three Forks, MT, was platted with the malting industry in mind for beer production and included grain elevators and a malting house.

-Manhattan Montana’s barley and irrigation operation’s labor mostly came from the Netherlands,and by 1893 a sufficient supply of Dutch had settled in the region to sustain this new, water intensive industry.

-The labor for the barley and irrigation operations mostly came from the Netherlands and by 1893 a sufficient supply of Dutch had settled in the region to sustain this new, water intensive industry.
+The labor for the barley and irrigation operations mostly came from the Netherlands and by 1893 a sufficient supply of Dutch had settled in this region of southwest Montana to sustain this new, water intensive industry.

-With the creation of a railroad spur and an overflow of Dutch settlers in Manhattan, the town of Amsterdam, Montana, also mostly composed of Dutch settlers, formed in 1911 with many homes built on the rolling hills a few miles to the south.
+With the creation of a Montana railroad spur and an overflow of Dutch settlers in Manhattan, the town of Amsterdam, Montana, also mostly composed of Dutch settlers, formed in 1911 with many settling on the rolling hills a few miles to the south.

-To this day, Amsterdam, MT has never been incorporated and, thus, still receives its mail via the Manhattan, Montana zip code 59741, as does Churchill, MT.
+To this day, Amsterdam, MT has never been incorporated.
+Consequently, Amsterdam still receives its mail via the Manhattan, Montana zip code 59741, as does Churchill, MT.
 In 1950 seed potato farming began and in the ensuing years it has grown to be recognized as one of Manhattan’s major agricultural products.

 Local seed farmers sell their potatoes locally and nationally, making Manhattan, Amsterdam, and Churchill, Montana the potato capital of Montana.
 Each year the city holds the Manhattan Montana Potato Festival in mid-August.